| Project

 filtration the water is stored prior to distribution.
 Filter

+backwash water is discharged to sewer.
 The savings over using mains water resulted in a pay-back period

 of three years.